Child Custody Lawyer in Orlando

 Do Courts Always Determine Child Custody?

 Florida courts encourage parents to reach voluntary custody agreements through negotiation or mediation—the court will only impose orders when parents are unable to agree.
 Mediation is widely used in Orange County and throughout Orlando to facilitate communication, minimize conflict, and focus on your child’s specific needs.
-Most custody attorneys in Orlando, including Benjamin Law, advocate for collaborative solutions when possible, but stand ready to litigate as needed to protect your parental rights and your child’s welfare.
+Many custody attorneys in Orlando, including Benjamin Law, advocate for collaborative solutions when possible, but stand ready to litigate as needed to protect your parental rights and your child’s welfare.
 Once parents reach an agreement, their parenting plan must be submitted to the court for approval and must comply with all applicable local and state laws.

 A comprehensive parenting plan should include: